zachm/emissary/README.md

 be improved on.
 Depending on a choice of PaaS, care must be taken to pipe logs to the right place for analysis.

-__Real-time Monitoring.__ This system cries out for a time-series dashboard.
+__Real-time Monitoring.__ This system cries out for a time series dashboard.
 Integrating one of the many statsd client libraries would be a good place to start.
 From there, it's pretty straightforward to set up alerting (even with a SaaS provider) to notify on-call personnel when the service - or its downstream partners - return an inordinate amount of failure cases.